Viniciuscoding/Computer_Vision_Studying_Notes/GTech_L11_Fourier_Transform.md

-# Lesson 11 - Fourier Transforms
+# Lesson 11 - Fourier Transform

 **DEF** ```Natural Images have similar power spectrum, so what really maters to reconstruct the image is the phase.```